IMULMUL/writeups/Rev-Chall-List/README.md

 ## Serial

 This is a packed program.
 Use single step to find `cmp` step by step and get the key string...

+## SRM

+Leak flag through comparison.

+## Warmup

+Beautify the code and found that `l` is useless, delete it and get flag.

+# Easy